 WHAT WE BELIEVE

-The sixty-six books of the Bible were given by the inspiration of God’s Spirit and are not the product of human creativity or ingenuity (2 Pt 1:20-21).
-Every word of the Bible is inspired by God in the original manuscripts (2 Timothy 3:16; Mt 5:18).
-The Bible in its original manuscripts is without error and is completely accurate in all that it affirms (John 17:17; Ps 19:7).
-The Scripture is to be interpreted considering the literal, grammatical and historical aspects of a given text.
+The sixty-six books of the Bible were given by the inspiration of God’s Spirit and are not the product of human creativity or ingenuity (2 Peter 1:20-21).
+Every word of the Bible is inspired by God in the original manuscripts (2 Timothy 3:16; Matthew 5:18).
+The Bible in its original manuscripts is without error and is completely accurate in all that it affirms (John 17:17; Psalm 19:7).
+The Scripture is to be interpreted considering the literal, grammatical, and historical aspects of a given text.